RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 Now it just works.
 Every time I deploy, it syndicates new posts.
 No extra steps.

 ### Code to post to the fediverse

+This function handles content formatting for different platforms:

 ```typescript
 function generatePostContent(